Get The Best Loan Terms

 Paying Attention To How Your Credit Score Affects Your Loan

-Your credit score can have a surprising effect on the final amount you pay for your mortgage, and is something you should pay careful attention to as you start to consider getting a loan.
+Your credit score can have a surprising effect on the final amount you pay for your mortgage and is something you should pay careful attention to as you start to consider getting a loan.
 If there are relatively easy ways to boost your score a little – like settling collection debts and paying down credit cards – then you should seriously think about doing those first if you want the lowest mortgage rate.
 This is one of the things discussed at length in how to go about getting a mortgage, including cleaning up any mistakes on your credit report.

 You can talk to a financial adviser or a non-profit debt counselor about your options to repair your credit.
 You could also ask the lender how much a difference a better score would make for your loan.
-Repairing your credit is definitely a viable way to lower a mortgage cost in many cases, but only you can determine if the payoff is worth the extra work and if it worth putting off buying a home.
+Repairing your credit is a viable way to lower a mortgage cost in many cases, but only you can determine if the payoff is worth the extra work and if its worth putting off buying a home.

 Getting Detailed Good Faith Estimates

 Each lender you talk to will give you a Good Faith Estimate that lists all of the terms of the loan.
-These are where you can see the different interest rates, fees and other costs.
+These are where you can see the different interest rates, fees, and other costs.
 You can compare these estimates to determine which lender is giving you the terms that benefit you most.